How to Plant Flowers: Step-by-Step Guide to Planting a Window Box

-Potting soil is specifically designed for areas such as flower beds, while potting mix is designed for things such as planters, hanging baskets, and window planter boxes.
+Potting soil is specifically designed for areas such as flower beds, while the potting mix is designed for things such as planters, hanging baskets, and window planter boxes.

 Smooth out the potting mix, pressing gently to remove air pockets.

 For spacing purposes, arrange your plants (still in their pots) in the order you think is most attractive.

 Transfer this arrangement onto the ground, in the order that you determined looks the best.
-For your reference, this tutorial’s window box is about 4’ long, 5” wide, and 6” deep.
+For your reference, this tutorial’s window box planter is about 4’ long, 5” wide, and 6” deep.

 Start on one end of your box and begin planting, following the layout you’ve created on the ground nearby.

-But the truth is, you’re actually liberating the roots so they will grow and expand faster in their new home than they otherwise would.
+But the truth is, you’re liberating the roots so they will grow and expand faster in their new home than they otherwise would.

-By this, we mean if you want your taller flowers to fill in the back of the window box (in this case, geraniums), don’t be afraid to plant them closer to the back of the window box.
-The plants don’t need to be exactly evenly spaced apart.
+By this, we mean if you want your taller flowers to fill in the back of the window box planter (in this case, geraniums), don’t be afraid to plant them closer to the back of the window planter box.

 As you can see, we planted the “back” row (geraniums) first, leaving enough space in the “front” row for the other plants.

-Fill in the front spaces.
-The order we used (staggered front-to-back in the window box) from left to right was: wave petunia, sweet potato vine, geranium, wave petunia, geranium, wave petunia, geranium, creeping Jenny, geranium, wave petunia.
+The order we used (staggered front-to-back in the window box planter) from left to right was: wave petunia, sweet potato vine, geranium, wave petunia, geranium, wave petunia, geranium, creeping Jenny, geranium, wave petunia.

-This detail is key to thriving window boxes – if they are not on an automatic watering system (soaker hose connected to a drip sprinkler, for example), by mid-summer your plants will likely be drying out and struggling.
+This detail is key to thriving window planter boxes – if they are not on an automatic watering system (soaker hose connected to a drip sprinkler, for example), by mid-summer your plants will likely be drying out and struggling.